What Is Projection? Psychology, Example, And Application For Your Relationships

 How To Stop Projecting In Your Relationships

-Most people do not realize that they are projecting, and because the process involves keeping unwanted parts of themselves out of conscious awareness, it can be tricky to identify.
+Many people do not realize that they are projecting, and because the process involves keeping unwanted parts of themselves out of conscious awareness, it can be tricky to identify.

 If you think you are projecting, the good news is that there are things you can do to take that first step toward change.
 It will not happen overnight, though, and is a process that involves complete transparency with yourself and the full spectrum of your emotions.